-In my last blog, I talked about learning the social and cultural etiquette when marketing new or advanced high tech products or services into a foreign market.
-So how can marketing better understand these social and cultural influences, as well as the needs specific to a new, foreign market where data is limited?
+In this blog, I talked about learning the social and cultural etiquette when marketing new or advanced high tech products or services into a foreign market.
+So how can Product Management better understand these social and cultural influences, as well as the needs specific to a new, foreign market where data is limited?
 Take a look at how a couple of strong brands approached one segment in a developing market with high growth expectations by 2020.

 In the mobile market, developing markets will offer the greatest growth opportunities as developed markets near saturation.
 According to the GSMA’s (Groupe Speciale mobile Association) 2017 Mobile Economy report, the mobile market in India “will be the primary driver” of mobile subscription growth by 2020.
 Although the mobile usage in urban areas of developing countries is comparable for both men and women, often the rural market is not.
 For example, women in rural India are limited in ownership and access to mobile phones/tablets and the wealth of available on-line information by social and economic barriers.